Welcome to Ontario’s landmark waterfront park.

 An open space designed for rest or play, the lawn accommodates large gatherings, recreational activities and four-legged friends, creating an inviting community gathering spot.

-Made up of stacked boulders and rocks, it’s designed for spontaneous play and for imaginations to soar.
-The Bluff replicates the natural landscape throughout the province, and also offers a long communal sitting area to enjoy the beautiful views out over the lake.
+Made up of stacked boulders and rocks, the Bluff replicates the natural landscape throughout the province, and also offers a long communal sitting area to enjoy the beautiful views out over the lake.

 William G. Davis Trail